 Dr. Preeti Raghavan is an Assistant Professor at the NYU Langone Department of Rehabilitation Medicine.
 She wears two hats at Rusk Rehabilitation.
-In her clinical practice, Preeti treats patients recovering from stroke and traumatic brain injuries, as well as people with neurological conditions, such as multiple sclerosis, cerebral palsy, and brachial plexus injuries.
+In her clinical practice and knowledge of basic first aid tips, Preeti treats patients recovering from stroke and traumatic brain injuries, as well as people with neurological conditions, such as multiple sclerosis, cerebral palsy, and brachial plexus injuries.
 In her research, she investigates how neurological injuries affect motor skills in the upper extremities.
 She does a lot of work with stroke victims, and has launched a startup called Mirrored Motion Works that helps stroke patients regain functionality of limbs damaged by the stroke.

 We sat down with Dr. Raghavan to learn a bit more about her:

 I’m a physician scientist working in the area of stroke rehabilitation.
 I’m always looking for ways to improve the outcome of my patients, particularly with respect to arm and hand functions.

 How did your area of research align with your startup?

 My collaborator was a neurophysiologist in the Department of Neurosurgery at Mt.
 Sinai when I first started my studies.
 It was widely understood that when a patient has a stroke one side of the body become paralysed.
 The prevailing idea at the time was to block off the unaffected side and force them to use the side affected by stroke.
 Contrary to popular belief, we found that the unaffected side can actually help the affected side learn to recover.
 Ever since then, understanding how the two halves of the brain interact to lead to recovery has become an area of my study.